zczlr12/comp0034-wk6/activities/1-dash.md

     app.run(debug=True)
 ```

-HTML to layout the page will be added to the `app.layout =` section of the code.
+The HTML to layout the page will be added to the `app.layout =` section of the code.

+Add some HTML to the page such as paragraph (html.P), heading 1 (html.H1) and image (html.Img).
+These are in the [Dash html components reference](https://dash.plotly.com/dash-html-components).

+Images are in the 'assets' folder.
+To reference these in the `src=` parameter use the `app.get_asset_url()`
+function.
+In the brackets specify the file name and any subdirectory below the 'assets' directory,
+e.g. `html.Img(src=app.get_asset_url('bar-chart-placeholder.png'))`

-1. Add a heading
+1. Add an H1 heading using html.H1()

-TODO: Not complete here!
+2. Add an image using html.Img()

+Add any other elements you want to try.

 ## Style the Dash layout using Bootstrap CSS